-To take the scope, quality and impact of data collection, data analytics and data visualization to a new level in the process industry.
+EBI aims to take data collection, data analytics and data visualization to a new level in the sustainable process industry.

 Corporate sustainability is a convoluted performance indicator, embedded in constraints of economic performance and consistency of production.
 Losses in Key Performance Indicators (KPIs), such as environmental impact, often relate to operational process anomalies: deviations in the process from the Normal Operating Conditions that harm process performance.
 Multivariate Statistical Process Control may observe and even predict such operational faults, but currently mostly focuses on the KPI Quality predictions.